ISI MMath Solutions and Discussion 2019 : PMB

 Problem 6.

-Let G be a non-abelian group of order pq, where p < q are primes.
+Let be a non-abelian group of order

 (a).
-How many elements of G have order q?
+How many elements of have order

 (b).
-How many elements of G have order p?
+How many elements of have order

 Topic: Group Theory